Small Illinois village preps for second total eclipse in 7 years

 It's a phenomenon that on average occurs only once around every 375 years, according to NASA.

-In 2017, the moon blocked the sun in Makanda for 2 minutes and 42 seconds — longer than anywhere else — and thousands of visitors flocked to the tiny village to see it.
-Makanda festival coordinator Debbie Dunn is expecting just as many people this year.
+In 2017, the moon blocked the sun in Makanda for 2 minutes and 42 seconds — longer than anywhere else, according to NASA — and thousands of visitors flocked to the tiny village to see it.
+Makanda festival coordinator Debbie Dunn is expecting just as many people this year, although Makanda won't have the longest amount of totality this time around.

 "I had some butterflies, out of this world for sure, and I had never experienced anything like that, ever," one spectator told CBS News in 2017.
 "That's why we wanted to come here."